RScrafted/terraform-azure-vm-automation/README.md

 ## Project Overview

 The **Terraform Azure VM Automation** project demonstrates how to automate the deployment of a virtual machine (VM) in Azure using Terraform.
-This project aims to showcase Infrastructure as Code (IaC) principles and how to manage cloud resources efficiently.
-The project includes automated deployment scripts, Terraform configuration files, and examples of outputs for easy management and scalability of Azure resources.
+I aim to showcase Infrastructure as Code (IaC) principles and how to manage cloud resources efficiently.
+This configuration includes automated deployment scripts for now, Terraform configuration files, and examples of outputs for easy management and scalability of Azure resources.

 ---

 ## Prerequisites

-Before you begin, ensure you have the following installed:
+Before using the Terraform configuration, ensure the following is installed:

 1. **Terraform**: [Install Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli)
 2. **Azure CLI**: [Install Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)